MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/ledger-settle-yec-after.md

 -   The portion of the opening balance that was NOT settled to the previous year.
     -   The second amount is the difference between the opening balance and the first amount of $525: the remaining amount is $1700 - $700 = $1000.
 -   Go to the general journal and post the adjustment.
 Your organization will have to decide what transaction date to use based on what periods are open in 2023.
--   It may be necessary to temporarily turn off the parameter on the **Main account** setup **Do not allow manual entry**.
+-   It may be necessary to temporarily turn off the **Do not allow manual entry** parameter on the **Main account** page.
 If the main account doesn’t allow manual entry, this adjustment won’t post.

 ![Adjust won't post.](./media/afterYEC5.png)

-8. Next the unsettled transactions can be resettled again.
+8. The unsettled transactions can be resettled again.
 Return to the **Ledger settlement** page and restrict the date range to January 1, 2022 to December 31, 2022.
 The following unsettled transactions now exist:

 ![Unsettled transactions.](./media/afterYEC6.png)